FAQ

 What is smoked timber?

-Smoked (aka fumed) timber has been treated with a chemical which causes the wood colour to darken whilst increasing colour variation.
+Smoked (also known as fumed) timber has been treated with a chemical which causes the wood colour to darken whilst increasing colour variation.
 It can also result in a change of colour tone of the wood.